 It also covers the legal costs of lawsuits related to a data breach or cyberattack, such as:

-Errors and omissions policies for tech companies usually include cyber liability coverage.
-The package is called technology errors and omissions insurance, or tech E&O.
+Yes, errors and omissions insurance can include cyber liability coverage.
+This package is called technology errors and omissions insurance, or tech E&O.

 Yes.
 Even if your business wasn't at fault, you may be sued by a client who believes your company failed to prevent a data breach.
 Cyber liability insurance covers your legal expenses and settlement, even if the lawsuit never makes it to court.